Only the person pictured on the Tartan Card is authorized to spend money from that account.

 There are no transaction fees for purchase transactions or for deposits.

-No charge for name or feature change.
+No charge for name or feature change; must follow student records regulations for name change.

 $5 card replacement fee for lost, stolen or damaged card.